harmonoid/harmonoid/README.md

 - Taskbar & System Media Transport Controls for Windows.
 - Small installer (< 25 MB) & low RAM usage (< 120 MB).
 - Lyrics for all your music.
-- Very strictly follows [Material](https://material.io/) design guidelines for UI & animations.
+- Very strictly follows [Material Design](https://material.io/) guidelines for UI & animations.
-- Ability to create playlists for both your local & YouTube music to play on the go.
+- Ability to create persistent or "Now playing" playlists.
+- Context menu integrations & file associations (exclusive to setup version).
 - Discord RPC integration.
 - Portable (if you wish).
 - Does not use [electron.js](https://www.electronjs.org/).